ProgrammingHero1/audiobook/README.md

 # audiobook
-read any audio book using 12 lines of python
+read any audio book in your laungage using 15 lines of python